 While many think Scott Dixon and Dario Franchitti can repeat their run to the front, history is against them.
 On only two occasions has winners come from worse than row five in back-to-back years (1926 and 1927 when Frank Lockhart came from 20th and George Sounders came from 22nd.
 1935 and 1936 when Kelly Petillo won from 22nd and Louis Meyer tied Ray Harroun as the farthest Indianapolis 500 winner from 28th).
 Dixon and Franchitti both start on row six.

 Row three has not won the Indianapolis 500 in this Millennium.
-Kenny Bräck is the last winner from row nine in 1999.
+Kenny Bräck is the last winner from row three in 1999.
 Ryan Hunter-Reay is starting seventh.
 Seventh place hasn't won since AJ Foyt's first Indianapolis 500 win in 1961.
 The thing on Hunter-Reay's side is both he and Super Tex were born in Texas.
 Hunter-Reay was born in Dallas.

 The most starts by a driver before winning the Indianapolis 500 is 13 (Sam Hanks 1957).
 Of the twenty-nine drivers yet to win the Indianapolis 500, Kanaan has made the most starts at 12.